Viewing this page on your device?

 Mosaic Patterns gives a variety of sample pictures made from color dots; and black and white outlines of the same pictures for kids to copy.

-I recommend these printables elsewhere for visual perceptual skills.
-But I actually use them more as fine motor skills worksheets.
+I have suggested these printables elsewhere for visual perceptual skills.
+But I actually use them more often as fine motor skills worksheets.

 The other suggestions in this download include using playdough balls and stickers to cover the dots, which are also fun for younger kids.